worldjoe/InstaForwarder/README.md

 Small automation to detect new Instagram Reels and Twitter posts from a list of target users and forward them as a DM to an Instagram user.
 This was initially created specifically so that I can watch Instagram Reels on my Meta Display glasses.
+Disclaimer

+WARNING: Using this bot may violate Instagram's Terms of Service and could result in the account specified by `INSTAGRAM_USERNAME` being suspended or permanently banned for automated/bot activity.
+For safety, create and use a separate Instagram account dedicated to this bot (do NOT use a personal or primary account).
+Use at your own risk.

 Quick start